 How to arrange for the regular disposal of needles

 If you require a needle collection, your doctor will give you a prescription for a sharps box.
-Residents should call 01509 634563 to book a sharps collection and boxes should be made available from 7am from a designated place – usually the front of the property (collections cannot be made from inside a property, porch or stairwell):
+Residents should use the form below to book a sharps collection and boxes should be made available from 6am from a designated place – usually the front of the property (collections cannot be made from inside a property, porch or stairwell):

 Unused needles that need to be collected should be placed in the sharps box; we cannot take needles that are not in a box even if they are unused.
 Sharps boxes cannot be brought to the council offices.